demonlibra/nextcloud/3dmodel_thumb/README.md

 Install Workflow external scripts and create bash script to generate thumbnail for STL and STEP models.

-For generate thumbnail from STL using minirender.
+For generate thumbnail from STL using [aslze/minirender](https://github.com/aslze/minirender).
-For STEP a temporary STL file is creating by PrusaSlicer.
+For STEP a temporary STL file is creating by [PrusaSlicer](https://github.com/prusa3d/PrusaSlicer).

 Notes:
 - Thumbnail generating when stl/step file adding or updating.